chvamsivk2007-create/quiz-game/README.md

 ## 🎮 Features
 - Loads questions from a data file
 - Tracks score as you play
-- Uses OOP for clean structure
+- Organized into multiple files for clarity
 - Console-based interaction

 ---